Zeeeepa/xyops/docs/servers.md

 - **Auto‑assignment**: Groups can declare a hostname regular expression.
 When a server comes online (or when its hostname changes), matching groups are applied automatically.
 - **Multiple groups**: Servers can match and join multiple groups.
 - **Manual assignment**: If you manually assign groups to a server, automatic hostname-based matching is disabled for that server.
 You can re-enable auto‑assignment by clearing the manual groups.
-- **Re‑evaluation**: Group matches are re-evaluated if a server’s hostname changes.
+- **Re‑evaluation**: Group matches are re-evaluated if a server's hostname changes.

 See [Server Groups](groups.md) for more details on server groups.

 ## Targeting Events at Servers

 Events specify targets as a list containing server IDs and/or group IDs.
-At run time, the scheduler resolves these into the set of currently online, enabled servers, then picks one using the event’s selection algorithm (random, round_robin, least_cpu, least_mem, or a monitor-based policy).
+At run time, the scheduler resolves these into the set of currently online, enabled servers, then picks one using the event's selection algorithm (random, round_robin, least_cpu, least_mem, or a monitor-based policy).
 See [Event.targets](data.md#event-targets) and [Event.algo](data.md#event-algo).

 Behavior when servers are offline: